Published on July 7, 2015

 Obstructive sleep apnea (OSA), is a common condition associated with snoring where the upper airway (breathing tube) closes intermittently at night leading to sleep disruption.
 The traditional image of the child with sleep apnea used to be a skinny, hyperactive child with large tonsils, usually between the ages 3-8.
 This child would snore and gasp at night.
 Removal of the tonsils and adenoids (adenotonsillectomy) would result in resolution of the snoring and sleep disruption, as well as the daytime behavioral issues—in short, a cure.

-Things are very, very different these days.
-Sure, that classic picture of the child with OSA still exists.
-However, with the obesity epidemic, the evaluation and management of children with snoring has become more complex.
+Things are very different these days.
+While the classic picture of the child with OSA still exists, with the obesity epidemic, the evaluation and management of children with snoring has become more complex.

 Why does it matter if a child is obese AND snoring?

 The most common treatment for OSA consists of continuous positive airway pressure (CPAP) applied via a mask during the night to keep the airway open.
 Needless to say, for most children, it takes a whole lot of getting used to, and for many parents, it’s hard for them to see their child having to do so.

 It is vitally important for parents of obese children to watch for warning signs and symptoms of sleep apnea.
 If any are present, make an appointment with your child’s pediatrician.
 If it’s just snoring and not a health complication, check the Snore Pillows review.
 It might be all that you need.
 Take note however, that such products will not help with apnea or anything serious like that.

 It is also vitally important that you do something about your child’s weight!